Dataclasses & guiclass#

 official documentation

-for the dataclasses
+for the dataclasses module, or

 this Real Python post on dataclasses.